ben-manes/gradle-versions-plugin/README.md

 ```

 The platform keeps its own report line, so the upgrade that is actually
 available, bumping the BOM, still shows.
-That line is there only when the
+A build that centralizes its platforms
-report covers the project declaring the platform.
-A build that centralizes its
+in a platform project of its own, an included build's included, states the BOM
-platforms in an included build holds the modules with nothing naming the BOM to
+where this report does not cover it; `checkConstraints` reports that BOM here
-bump, since an included build is reported separately (see [Composite
+anyway, so the coordinate to bump is named either way (see
-builds](#composite-builds)).
+[Constraints](#constraints)).
 A bound the build states on the platform itself
 holds that line too: a BOM whose own version says `strictly "[2.0, 3.0["`,
 inline or through a version catalog, reports the newest version inside that
 range and never the major beyond it.